gms-electronics/GMS-License/README.md

 that contribute the financial means to develop and sponsor free software.

-Therfor following categories of commercial applications need additional licenses:
+Therfor following categories of commercial applications require the seek a different license from the copyright holder:
-* Any party that wants to offer our software hosted to third parties against a payment, solely or in conjunction with other products
+* Any party that wants to offer our software hosted to third parties against a payment, solely or in conjunction with other products.

 # FAQ regarding our License